Optimize Your Supply Chain Management

 Supply chain management is one of the most poorly understood elements of a business.
 That’s despite the fact that it accounts for the lion’s share of a company’s costs.
 Oftentimes, the supply chain and logistics processes within businesses aren’t strategically designed.
 Instead, they develop over time and are rarely scrutinized.

 According to Benn Bekic, Chief Strategy Officer of WiseTech Global, this is the difference between logistics and supply chain management.
 Observers often use the terms interchangeably, but they certainly aren’t synonymous.

-Your inbound and outbound logistics includes everything required to get a product from one point to another.
+Your inbound logistics and outbound logistics include everything required to get a product from one point to another.

 On the other hand, supply chain management covers every movement involved to get a product to the customer.

 Still sound like they’re the same thing?
 Hardly.
 Logistics covers the nitty-gritty, as Bekic’s quote demonstrates, while supply chain management looks at the big picture.
 Supply chain management is a strategic activity, while logistics is the implementation of that strategy – and the occasional deviation from it.

 Another way to differentiate logistics is by considering the role of different businesses.
 Logistics concerns the movement of goods within one company, whereas supply chain management covers the movement of goods through different businesses in the supply chain.
 For instance, the supply chain for baked goods would include the farmer, the warehouse operator, and the baker.

 Supply chain management and logistics are vital to running a successful business.
 In the past, supply chain management and logistics didn’t earn as much attention as business activities like research and development, product marketing, and sales.

 Recently, however, it’s attracted the attention it deserves, and rightly so.
 Supply chain management, and its component function logistics, are important for the following reasons:

 - A beautifully designed and packaged product isn’t worth anything if your customer never receives it